Is your facility up to date with new Annex 1 Contamination Control Strategy (CCS) guidance?

 Annex 1 (EU, 2022) highlights the importance of considering the design of both the plant and the processes when developing a CCS in any pharmaceutical manufacturing facility, including the associated documentation of:

-• Ensuring accuracy of current SOP for maintenance may ensure simple traceability of challenging areas.
+- Preventative maintenance Ensuring the accuracy of the current SOP for maintenance may ensure simple traceability of challenging areas.

 Various other components should be considered as well in a well-rounded CCS plan, including utilities, product containers, enclosures, vendor approval, management of outsourced activities and availability/transfer of critical information between parties, process risk management, process validation, monitoring systems, prevention mechanisms, and continuous improvement based on information derived from above (EU, 2022).